 One of the most similar products to Similac’s Alimentum Hypoallergenic Formula is Enfamil Nutramigen.
 Both products are commonly used to treat colic in babies.
-However, they do this using different strategies.
+They do this using similar strategies.

 Because Similac Alimentum has to be specially processed, it is much more expensive than your typical formula (which can already be very expensive!)

 Below are some ways to help lower the cost of this formula if you do decide it is best for you and your baby:

 As I mentioned earlier, check with your health insurance company to see if they will cover the cost of this formula.
 If you are told they do not, check again.
 I have been told before that my insurance did not cover something, but upon further investigation, found out that they did in fact cover it.
 Do some investigating, because it is definitely worth your time to double-check.
 Try reaching out to other parents with the same insurance or researching online.

 Similac does send out coupons if you enroll in their Similac StrongMoms program.
 This might only be a couple dollars off here and there, but any discount helps.

 Keep an eye out for special offers on baby food/products.
 Target often has specials where if you buy a certain amount of baby food or formula, you get a gift card to use on future purchases.
 This has saved me 15-20% on formula purchases in the past.

 If you meet the income requirements, you might be eligible to get Alimentum through your local WIC program.
 Alimentum has been WIC-approved in all 50 states!
 Contact your local health department or ask your pediatrician for more information on WIC.